 - Cut large, heavy branches three times to reduce the weight load and avoid tearing the branch collar at the base of the trunk.
 The branch collar holds the chemicals that help seal off wounds.

 - Cut bigger branches from the bottom first, about a third of the way through.
 Then saw the rest from the top so the branch falls to the ground easily.

 The health of your trees is just as important as the health of your lawn.
 If you’ve ignored your pruning responsibilities in the past, take a fresh look at your trees.
-With a few strategic cuts, you can have full, green canopies or delicious fruits to round out your beautiful landscape.
+With a few strategic cuts, you can have full, green canopies to round out your beautiful landscape.